whblondeau/gyre/finding_flotsam.md

 <i>Lasirenn, help those lunkheads notice us, they.
 And soften their hearts if they do.
 Don’t let them leave us to die, us.</i>

-Whether Lasirenn, she who breathes the storm; Lasirenn, whose wonderful silken moonfan of a tail lifts the swells of the world; Lasirenn, with her hair of sunrise and sunset cirrus; whether she heard, and was moved, or whether it was just the course of events, the gray dark rags of cloud to the west were torn apart, and burning redgold beams of sunset swept across the sea.
+Whether Lasirenn, she who breathes the storm; Lasirenn, whose wonderful silken moonfan of a tail lifts the swells of the world; Lasirenn, with her hair of sunrise and sunset cirrus; whether she heard, and was moved, or whether it was just the course of events, the gray dark rags of cloud to the west tore apart, and burning redgold beams of sunset swept across the sea.
 They struck the sailboard, lighting its sail like a torch against the gathering darkness of evening behind them.

 A lookout on board the schooner apparently did her duty.
 The schooner, in a breathtaking display of seamanship, jibed through the wind, coming up close-hauled on the port tack.
 On its new heading, it swept up toward the sailboard, clearly intending to take the wind from them.
 Eastwind gauged her course against the schooner’s—it wasn’t drifting downsea very fast, but it would need to heave to.